 The law came alongside so that transgression would abound.
 But where sin abounded, grace overabounded.
 So that just as sin reigns in death, in the same way also grace would reign through righteousness, into everlasting life, through Yeshua the Anointed, our lord.

-So what’ll we say?
+6 So what will we say?
 That we’ll continue to sin so that grace will abound?
 May it never be!
 How will we who have died to sin, still live in it?
 Or are you= unaware that all of us who’ve been immersed into Anointed Yeshua, have been immersed into his death.
 We’ve therefore been buried with him, (through the immersion), into death, so that, just as the Anointed has been raised from the dead by the glory of the father, in the same way we should also walk in newness of life.
 For if we’ve become planted together in the likeness of his death, so we’ll also be of his resurrection.

 Perceiving this - that our old self was executeda with him in order that the body of sin might be nullified - we should no longer be slaves of sin.
 For whoever has died has been declared righteous from sin.
 Now, if we died with the Anointed then we trust that we’ll also live with him.
 Knowing that since the Anointed has been raised from the dead he can no longer die - death no longer has lordship over him.
 For when he died, he died to sin once and for all, and when he lives, he lives to God.
 In the same way, you= too, count yourselves as dead indeed to sin, but alive to God in Anointed Yeshua our lord.

 So don’t let sin reign in your= mortal body, so that you= obey its desires.
 And don’t present the parts of your= body to sin as implements of unrighteousness either.
 But present yourselves to God as those who are alive from the dead, and present the parts of your= body to God as implements of righteousness.
 For sin won’t have lordship over you=, because you= aren’t under law, but under grace.